 HTML5 is another great way to incorporate video content in your emails.
 It is also the latest popular technology for embedding videos into emails.
 It offers significant benefits with rich media experience to viewers.

 Being one of the newer techniques, HTML5 provides a far richer viewing experience for users.
+Here is a list of some email marketing services you can use in 2019.

 It’s important to remember that an embedded video can behave differently on different devices even within a mobile responsive theme.
 The embed code for videos is not always designed to meet the criteria that allow all mobile devices to display the video correctly.
 While the website’s graphic components are adjusted to the width of the device, the videos are not automatically adjusted to fit the screen size, which can make viewing unprofessional and difficult.
 One of the best solutions for this is by using the right plugin.
 If you use WordPress, for instance, Responsive Video Light is a plugin that will help you resolve this problem and allow you to display the video correctly on all devices.